-Our recent report looking at The Workforce of the Future reveals enlightening predictions from senior industry professionals on the social and economic shifts organisations will need to embrace by 2025.
+Our recent report looking at the future of working, reveals enlightening predictions from senior industry professionals on the social and economic shifts organisations will need to embrace by 2025.
 One of the biggest changes will be closer alignment between Payroll & HR in order to provide employees with Learning & Development opportunities, a better work-life balance and financial well-being services such as debt counselling.
 These expectations are coming from managers seeking to attract and retain talent, as well as the workforce itself.
 62% of professionals expect an increase in employees choosing flexible working week definitions, disrupting traditional pay cycles.

 As the remit, importance and influence of payroll expands, 88% of CFOs and CHROs expect their investment in payroll technology to increase by 2025.
 Artificial Intelligence (AI), mobile apps, cloud technology and automation will bring greater efficiency coupled with a reduction in errors.
 In turn, this means that payroll teams will have more time to devote to strategic initiatives such as making financial well-being a workplace reality.